 2604-01 PURPOSE

 This inspection manual chapter provides guidance for reviewing licensee performance at fuel cycle facilities to assess adequate protection of public health and safety, the protection of the environment, and the common defense and security at the facility.
-This inspection manual chapter (IMC) should
+This inspection manual chapter (IMC) should:

 01.01 Enable the staff to provide an overview of licensee performance to the U.S. Nuclear Regulatory Commission (NRC) management in a clear and efficient manner.